 4. Thomas Jefferson University

 Philadelphia is a thriving and exciting city that is ideal for student life, with its rich history and many universities that adapt to your needs.
-Here, you’ve seen some of the cheapest options available if you’re interested in enrolling in an institution in Philadelphia.
-Moreover, it’s best to consider the possibility of getting financial aid and numerous part-time jobs in a city like this one.
+Here, you’ve seen some affordable options available if you’re interested in enrolling in an institution in Philadelphia.
+Moreover, it’s best to consider financial aid, scholarships, program-specific fees, and part-time work opportunities when comparing schools.